aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

----
+﻿---
 title: Specify Save Options
-description: "Aspose.Words for C++ enables you to set advanced properties when saving a document.
+description: "Aspose.Words for C++ allows you to set advanced properties when saving a document.
 This allows you to more accurately control the save process."
 type: docs
 weight: 10
 url: /cpp/specify-save-options/
 ---

 When saving a document, you can set some advanced properties.
-Aspose.Words provides you with the [SaveOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.save_options/) class, which allows more precise control of the save process.
+Aspose.Words provides you with the [SaveOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.save_options/) class, which enables more precise control of the save process.
 There are overloads of the **Save** method that accept a **SaveOptions** object – it should be an object of a class derived from the **SaveOptions** class.
 Each save format has a corresponding class that holds save options for this save format, for example, there is [PdfSaveOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options/) for saving to PDF format or [ImageSaveOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.image_save_options/) for saving to an image.
 This article provides examples of working with some options classes derived from **SaveOptions**.

 The following code example shows how to set the save options before saving the document into HTML: